I was maybe 15 or 16 when I went with my dad to buy the next family car.

 The car buying method has changed immensely, with digital sales tools creating an omnichannel experience that helps prospective clients come to a dealership armed with more insight than what was typically found in the catalogs.

-But how can car brands capitalize on the modern-day consumer’s demand for convenience and immediate information while also benefitting their bottom line?
+But how can car brands capitalize on the modern-day consumer’s demand for convenience and immediate information while also benefiting their bottom line?

 With more business verticals adopting self-service technologies to meet customer desires, the car industry can also utilize these same systems to allow buyers to seamlessly move between digital capacities and the showroom floor.